Shahid Afridi: Post-retirement

+Cricket administration

 On 24 December 2022, Afridi was named the interim chief selector of the Pakistani cricket team by the newly appointed PCB Chairman, Najam Sethi.
 His term lasted until the end of the New Zealand series with Pakistan drawing the Test series 0–0 and losing the ODI series 2–1.
 Sethi had offered him a longer term but Afridi refused due to his commitments to charity work and his foundation.

+Business

+In February 2022, Afridi opened a restaurant, Lala Darbar, in Dubai, which he described as an "authentic desi restaurant chain".

+In 2023, Afridi launched the Shahid Afridi Store, a menswear fashion brand.

 Playing style

 Batting

 His general style of batting was very aggressive and attack oriented.
 Due to this reason, Indian cricketer Ravi Shastri gave him the nickname "Boom Boom".
-Moreover, out of the seven fastest ODI centuries of all time, Afridi has produced three of them.
-Throughout his career, he had an ODI strike rate of 117 runs per 100 balls, the third highest in the game's history.
+He scored six ODI centuries, including ones made from 37 and 45 balls, two of the fastest in history.
+Throughout his career, he had an ODI strike rate of 117 runs per 100 balls, one of the highest in the game's history.
 This attitude was transferred to Test cricket as well, with Afridi scoring at a relatively high strike rate of 86.97.

 He was known for hitting long sixes.
 He holds the record for having hit the most sixes in the history of ODI cricket.
 However, his aggressive style increased his risk of getting out and he was regarded as an inconsistent batsmen.
 This is reflected by the fact that he is the only player to score more than 8,000 ODI runs at an average under 30 (23.57 to be exact).
 Afridi has moved about the batting order, and this lack of consistency has made it difficult for him to settle.
 In the Indian subcontinent, where the ball quickly loses its shine, he preferred to open the batting; however, elsewhere he would come to bat at number six or seven.

+In June 2005, The Wisden Cricketer magazine polled 20 leading international bowlers, including Brett Lee and Muttiah Muralitharan, to name the most feared batsmen in ODIs.
+Afridi ranked third, after Adam Gilchrist, who topped the list, and Brian Lara, but ahead of the likes of Sachin Tendulkar, Virender Sehwag and Ricky Ponting, reflecting his reputation as one of the most explosive strikers in ODIs.

 On 22 August 2017, in his 256th Twenty20 match, Afridi hit his first century in the format, scoring 101 for Hampshire in the 2017 NatWest t20 Blast against Derbyshire and setting the highest T20 score by a batsman at the County Ground, Derby in the process.